mwelponer/cpp-pills/README.md

 }
 ```

-a more useful example, using a parameter and a preprocess definition
+A more useful example, using a parameter and a preprocess definition:
 ```cpp
 #ifdef PR_DEBUG // preprocess definition variable
 #define LOG(x) std::cout << x << std::endl